 River Flows & Lake Levels

-Cowlitz River below Mayfield Dam – 3,520 cubic feet per second (cfs) Flow forecast: Discharge will decrease to 2,900 cfs Thursday night and will remain at 2,900 cfs through the weekend.
+Cowlitz River below Mayfield Dam – about 14,500 cubic feet per second (cfs)

 Check out water safety resources.
 River flows can change at any time.